enjoy the beauty of nepal with us!!

 Included in your trip:

-Flight Kathmandu - Suketar / Suketar to Kathamndu directly if possible including aiprot tax.
+Flight Kathmandu - Suketar / Suketar to Kathamndu directly if possible including airport tax.

-Accmoodation 4 nights in Kathamdu (2/3 star standard) hotel including brakfast.
+Accommodation 4 nights in Kathamdu (2/3 star standard) hotel including breakfast.

 Special Trekking permit and Kanchenjunga conservation project fee.

-Necessary staff: guide, assistant guide, cook, assistant cook, porters and their salary wages, equipments, meal etc.
+Necessary staff: guide, assistant guide, porters and their salary wages, equipment, meal etc.

-Staff and Porter's Insuance such as personal, medical and search and rescue evaucation.
+Staff crew insurance such as personal, medical and search and rescue evacuation.

 Not included: